-A Federal Judge Just Issued A Stay Against Donald Trump's "Muslim Ban"
+A federal judge just issued a stay against Donald Trump's "Muslim ban"

-A federal judge in Brooklyn just issued an emergency stay against Donald Trump's executive order banning immigration from certain predominantly Muslim countries, temporarily allowing people who have landed in the US with a valid visa to remain.
+A federal judge in Brooklyn issued an emergency stay Saturday night against President Donald Trump's executive order banning immigration from certain predominantly Muslim countries, temporarily allowing people who have landed in the United States with a valid visa to remain.

-Judge: "Class is pretty well defined as outline in the papers - otherwise would be reviewing stays for a hundred people" so stay is national— Jackie Vimo (@JackieVimo) January 29, 2017
+The ruling—a stunning defeat for Trump at the end of his first week in office—protects from deportation refugees or visa holders who were detained at American airports since the signing of so-called "Muslim ban."
+It also protects those in transit when the emergency ruling was filed.

+Stay covers all those who were in transit and are being detained at airports.
+Important first win--thank you @ACLU attorneys! #NoBanNoWall— ACLU of Ohio (@acluohio) January 29, 2017

+The lawsuit was brought by the American Civil Liberties Union on behalf of two men detained at John F. Kennedy International Airport in New York City.
+The men were subsequently released.
+Cody Wofsy, a lawyer with the ACLU, told Mother Jones he'd worked though the night with a large group of attorneys on Friday to write the brief that challenged the executive order.

-The director of the ACLU's Voting Rights Project announced the victory on twitter:
+The director of the ACLU's Voting Rights Project announced the victory on Twitter:

 We won— Dale Ho (@dale_e_ho) January 29, 2017